gregorwolf/SAP-NPM-API-collection/apis/sbf/README.md

     * `saasregistryenabled`

 You can still choose to extend the response with these parameters within the [onBind hook](#onbindparams-callback).

+#### Multiple Credentials Provider Support

+##### Overview
+The `node-sbf` library has been enhanced to support multiple credentials providers, enabling improved workload migration across different landscapes in BTP CF. This update allows service broker developers to distribute their solutions across landscapes using dedicated credentials providers for each landscape.

+##### Use Case
+As a service provider, this enhancement allows you to distribute workloads across different landscapes, each with a dedicated credentials provider, ensuring secure and efficient authentication management.

+##### Key Features
+1. **Multiple Credentials Provider Initialization:** Developers can now initialize and manage more than one credentials provider instance within their applications.
+2. **Custom Credential Provider Selection Hook:** A dedicated hook, `xsuaaCredentialsDecider`, is available to implement custom logic for selecting the appropriate credentials provider based on business needs.
+3. **Credential Usage:** The `node-sbf` library utilizes the credentials provider returned by the hook's callback to issue credentials, ensuring secure and context-aware authentication for each request.
+4. **Flexible and Scalable Authentication Management:** The multiple credentials provider feature enhances the scalability of service broker applications, enabling seamless workload migration across different landscapes.
+5. **Environment Variable Configuration:** Developers can configure the desired credentials provider by setting the `SBF_CREDENTIALS_PROVIDER_SERVICE` environment variable.

+##### Configuration
+To enable the multiple credentials provider feature, the following environment variables need to be set:
+- `SBF_USE_MULTIPLE_XSUAA_CREDENTIALS`: Set this to `TRUE` to activate the multiple credentials provider functionality. <br /> **Note:** when enabling this feature, the `xsuaaCredentialsDecider` hook must be implemented to select the desired credentials provider.
+- `SBF_CREDENTIALS_PROVIDER_SERVICE`:  Provide a comma-separated list of credentials provider names to use.
+When working with multiple XSUAA credential providers it is mandatory to explicity provide the instance name by using the `SBF_CREDENTIALS_PROVIDER_SERVICE` property (See: [Environment variables](#environment-variables)).
+  - Example:
+    `SBF_CREDENTIALS_PROVIDER_SERVICE=xsuaa1,xsuaa2`
+- `xsuaaCredentialsDecider`: Define this hook in the service broker to return the desired credentials provider.
+  - **Important**: The `xsuaaCredentialsDecider` is an `async` function, and developers must `await` its result to avoid unexpected issues.
+  - Example:
+    ```javascript
+    const Broker = require('@sap/sbf');
+    let broker = new Broker({
+      hooks: {
+        xsuaaCredentialsDecider: async (config, req) => {
+          // Implement logic to select the desired credentials provider.
+          // For example:
+              try {
+                console.log(`*** decider hook ***`)
+                // Developer can implement custom logic to select the desired credentials provider.
+                let name = await hooks.getCorrectUAAProvider(req);
+                // Developer can save the name of the selected credentials provider in the request object for future use.
+                req.params.uaaProviderName = name;
+                console.log(`*** xsuaa name requested: ${name} ***`)
+                // Return the selected credentials provider using the xsuaaCredentialsProviders map.
+                return config.xsuaaCredentialsProviders.get(`${name}`);
+            } catch (error) {
+                let message = `xsuaaCredentialsDecider hook failed: ${error}`;
+                logger.error(message);
+                throw (message);
+            }
+        }
+      }
+    });
+    ```

+> **Note:** Developer Responsibilities
+When enabling the `SBF_USE_MULTIPLE_XSUAA_CREDENTIALS` environment variable, it is the developer's responsibility to ensure that the `xsuaaCredentialsDecider` hook returns a valid credentials provider for each request.
+Failing to do so could lead to failed requests due to missing credential provider.

+##### Scope and Limitations
+- **XSUAA Only:** This feature currently supports only XSUAA credentials providers.
+- **IAS and SBSS:** These services are out of scope for this enhancement.

 ### Unique service broker